zdravkov/kendo-docs/api/dataviz/stock-chart.md

 > The `missingValues` option is supported when [series.type](#configuration-series.type) is set to "area" and "line".

+### navigator.series.style `String` *(default: "normal")*

+The supported values are:

+* "normal" - The values will be connected with straight line.
+* "step" - The values will be connected with a line at right.

+> The default value is "normal".

+> The `style` option is supported when [series.type](#configuration-series.type) is set to "area", "line".

 ### navigator.series.opacity `Number`

 The series opacity.